Juan Bandini: Public perception

-Bandini liked to dress elegantly, was always gracious, and maintained a refined presence wherever he went.
-He was known as a charming public speaker, fluent writer, excellent dancer, fair musician, and fine horseman.
+Bandini was known to dress elegantly, and maintained a refined presence in public.
+He was known for his abilities as a public speaker, writer, dancer, musician, and horseman.
 His home was the social center of San Diego.

 Bandini had a gift of sardonic humor and enjoyed sarcasm.

 Richard Henry Dana Jr. in Two Years Before the Mast said of him:

-He had a slight and elegant figure, moved gracefully, danced and waltzed beautifully, spoke the best of Castilian, with a pleasant and refined voice and accent, and had throughout the bearing of a man of high birth and figure.
+"He had a slight and elegant figure, moved gracefully, danced and waltzed beautifully, spoke the best of Castilian, with a pleasant and refined voice and accent, and had throughout the bearing of a man of high birth and figure."

 Seeing him again one evening, Dana said:

-He gave us the most graceful dancing that I had ever seen.
-He was dressed in white pantaloons, neatly made, a short jacket of dark silk gaily figured, white stockings and thin Morocco slippers upon his very small feet.
+"He gave us the most graceful dancing that I had ever seen.
+He was dressed in white pantaloons, neatly made, a short jacket of dark silk gaily figured, white stockings and thin Morocco slippers upon his very small feet."

 His lifestyle and hospitality often got him into trouble financially, requiring his children to bail him out in later years.